devrel-kr/azure-sdk-korean/docs/android/design.md

 ConfigurationSetting setting = client.getConfigurationSetting("name", "label");
 ```

-{% include requirement/MUST id="android-versioning-latest-service-property" %} return the latest stable API version for the service that is supported by the client using the enum's `getLatest()` method.
+{% include requirement/MUST id="android-versioning-latest-service-property" %} include a `getLatest()` method on the client's API version enum which returns the latest preview API version for beta SDKs and the latest GA API version for stable SDKs.

 #### Service Methods